byronpc/minigun/README.md

 minigun is a round-robin load balancer built on top of [revolver](https://github.com/odo/revolver) with additional features such as built-in pool and dynamic pooling

+like revolver, this is perfect for fast parallelization of equally sized tasks.

 ## configuration

 ### revolver options (See [revolver](https://github.com/odo/revolver) for more information)